-No Name Given: The female trainer doesn't have an official name.
+No Name Given: The female player character doesn't have an official name.
 Most fans have settled on Leaf.

 Now, Where Was I Going Again?: Resuming your saved game gives you a quick recap about some of the things you were doing before you saved and quit.

 Pink Girl, Blue Boy: The speech text for most non-player characters is color-coded this way - males will have blue text and females will have red text.

 Playable Epilogue: Upgrades the original games' End Game Plus into one.
 Cerulean Cave still opens the same way, but there are other changes as well.
 More of the Sevii Islands open up for exploration and you can start to catch Pokémon not native to Kanto.

 Retcon: In the original versions, there were only 151 known Pokémon in the whole world.
 In the Game Boy Advance remakes, this was changed to there being only 151 Pokémon known to inhabit the Kanto region.

 Which is a blatant lie itself.
 Until you get the National Dex, the game locks you out of Pokemon like Blissey or Crobat, both happiness-related evolutions of the Gen I Pokemon Chansey and Golbat respectively, simply to keep up the illusion.

 Significant Anagram: "Tanoby" is an anagram of "botany" and the Tanoby Chambers are named after plants.
 The Japanese name is an anagram of Nanakusa and the chambers are named after Nanakusa-no-sekku.

 Optional Stealth: If you run, you will draw the attention of most trainers.
 They will turn to the side you are about to pass them by and challenge you to a battle.
 Walking allows the player a chance to slip by them.